dlawhine/circular_dichroism_colormap_viridis/README.md

-This is a example of a plot using tikz/pgfplots in Latex.
+This is a example of a plot using pgfplots in Latex.
 The plot is a superimposition of circular dichroism spectra.
 'viridis' is used for coloring.